 Welcome to our Website

-We meet weekly on Thursdays and are currently alternating one week face to face with a meal at Mapperley Golf Club, the following week on Zoom.
+We meet weekly on Thursdays and are currently alternating one week face to face with a meal at Mapperley Golf Club, the following week on Zoom or a social activity.
 Guests are more than welcome.
 If you would like to join us any Thursday evening please email via our Contact page.

-Carlton Rotary is based in the Carlton area of Nottingham, in the Borough of Gedling.
-We are one of 65 Clubs in District 1220 which comprises Nottinghamshire, Derbyshire and South Yorkshire.
+Carlton Rotary is based in the Borough of Gedling, Nottingham.
+We are one of 61 Clubs in District 1220 which comprises Nottinghamshire, Derbyshire and South Yorkshire.